prometheusresearch/baseline-codebase/src/rex.web/README.rst

 * client-side sessions;
 * customizable error handlers.

-The Rex web stack is built on top of the following packages:
+The RexDB web stack is built on top of the following packages:

 * WebOb_ for HTTP request and response objects;
 * Jinja2_ for templates;
 * PyCrypto_ and PBKDF2_ for crypto services.

-This package is a part of the RexDB platform for medical research data management.
-It is created by Prometheus Research, LLC and released under AGPLv3 license.
+This package is a part of the RexDB |R| platform for medical research data management.
+RexDB is free software created by Prometheus Research, LLC and is released under the AGPLv3 license with a commensurate attribution clause.
+For more information, please visit http://rexdb.org/.

 .. _WebOb: http://docs.webob.org/
 .. _Jinja2: http://jinja.pocoo.org/
 .. _PyCrypto: http://www.pycrypto.org/
 .. _PBKDF2: http://www.dlitz.net/software/python-pbkdf2/
+.. |R| unicode:: 0xAE .. registered trademark sign

 Handling HTTP requests
 ======================

-To have a functional web stack, Rex applications should (directly or indirectly) include :mod:`rex.web` package.
+To have a functional web stack, RexDB applications should (directly or indirectly) include :mod:`rex.web` package.
 For example, :mod:`rex.web_demo` package pulls :mod:`rex.web` as a dependency::

     >>> from rex.core import Rex
     >>> demo = Rex('rex.web_demo')

-There are two primary ways a Rex application could handle HTTP requests: using static resources and using HTTP commands.
+There are two primary ways a RexDB application could handle HTTP requests: using static resources and using HTTP commands.

 To make a static file available via HTTP, put it to the ``www`` directory.
 For example, :mod:`rex.web_demo` has a file ``rex.web_demo/static/www/index.html``